A Glossary: Translating Tech-Speak into English

-Digital: Technology that generates, stores, or processes data in terms of two states: positive and non-positive (on/off).
+Digital: Technology that generates, stores, or processes data in two states: positive and non-positive (on/off).
 Positive is expressed or represented by the number 1 and non-positive by the number 0.
 (You may have learned about this as “the binary system.”)
 Each 1 or 0 is a digital bit (see “bit”).
 A 1 carries some level of voltage, where a zero is literally zero.
-Data transmitted or stored width digital technology is expressed as a string of 0's and 1's.
+Data transmitted or stored using digital technology is expressed as a string of 0's and 1's.
 In the case of audio and video this method can provide a variety of advantages, including more channels, more information, higher resolution, and lower noise (as in, no scratchy noises from a vinyl record).

 Digital Video Recorder (DVR): A video component with an integrated hard drive for recording and “time-shifting” television programming, the thing that allows you to pause live TV so you don’t miss the game-winning kick because … well, you know.
 DVRs may contain an integrated tuner for receiving cable, over-the-air, satellite and/or HDTV broadcasts.
 DVR functionality can also be integrated into other devices such as a home computer, television, or cable/satellite set-top box.

 Electronic Systems Technician (EST): A person who installs, upgrades, and services low-voltage electronic systems in the field.

 Ethernet: Ethernet is the most widely-installed local area network (LAN) technology, taking signals from the internet and distributing them to devices.

-Firewall: Security measure (hardware and/or software) that blocks unauthorized users from gaining access to a computer or network.
+Firewall: A security measure (hardware and/or software) that blocks unauthorized users from gaining access to a computer or network.

-Gateway: A device that allows customers' premise equipment which is connected to in-home networks to access and use services from any external network regardless of media.
+Gateway: A device that allows your home’s equipment which is connected to in-home networks to access and use services from any external network regardless of media.

-Graphic User Interface (GUI): A technology for interfacing with computer software by pointing (with a mouse or on a touch-screen) to graphic images (windows, icons, menus) instead of typing text.
-A properly designed GUI is easy for the end user to learn and use.
+Graphic User Interface (GUI): A technology for interfacing with computer software by pointing (with a mouse or on a touch-screen) to graphic images (windows, app icons, menus) instead of typing text.
+A properly designed GUI is easy for the end user (that’s you) to learn and use.

-High Definition Multimedia Interface.
+HDMI: High Definition Multimedia Interface.
 It’s more than a specific kind of cable.
 “HDMI” is an interface standard which utilizes a single high-bandwidth cable that can carry both digital audio and video signals between HDMI compliant devices – it’s how your TV gets all that info from, say, a Blu-ray player.

 Home Network: A home network interconnects electronic products and systems, enabling remote access to, and control of, those products and systems, as well as any other available content such as music, video, or data.